sciencehistory/terraform_scihist_digicoll/README.md

 ## Limitations, resources not controlled by terraform

-To begin with, we are only configuring things in terraform we had controlled by ansible in previous architecture: Mainly S3.
+To begin with, we are only configuring a limited subset of AWS resources in terraform: S3 and Cloudfront.

 This means we have some resources in AWS that are not configured here, but only set up manually.

 * IAM (users, groups, roles, policies) -- quite a bit.
 This would a good idea to get in terraform, but also kind of complicated.
-* Cloudfront
 * SES (SMTP email)

 Also we *could* (but don't) have non-AWS resources not controlled here.
 Some things (like most but not all of our heroku config) *could* be controlled via terraform.
 Other things (like SearchStax), probably not.